lmuntaner/tech-introduction-product-people/docs/servers/how-internet.md

 ### Client to server model

-In the client to server models there are different roles in the computers sharing the information.
+In the *client to server* model there are different roles.

 The clients request information.